yoadg/yoadg.github.io/_wiki/cloud-stack.md

   - compute
   - data
 ---
 An end-to-end cloud application may utilize a large variety of cloud services and technologies.
 Cloud applications can be built with different architectures, but in general they can be divided into the following tiers:
+- Client side - applications that run on various devices and connect to the cloud.
+- Networking - access to cloud and communication with and between services.
+- Compute - the infrastructure and platforms that enable the execution of cloud services.
+- Data storage - the ability to store, manage, organize, query and retrieve persistent data.

+The following diagram describes these tiers:

 ![Cloud Stack](/assets/images/cloud-stack.png)